Jonathan Goodwin (escapologist): Personal life

+Goodwin is divorced from his first wife, Katy, with whom he has a daughter.

-Goodwin is divorced and is engaged to actress Amanda Abbington.
+Goodwin is engaged to actress Amanda Abbington.
 They had been social media friends for a decade, but met only after her split from Martin Freeman.
-Goodwin proposed marriage within 30 minutes of their first meeting, in Vienna.
+They spoke by phone for some time before meeting in person.
+Goodwin proposed marriage within 30 minutes of their first meeting, in Vienna, which Abbington accepted.

+Around five weeks after they got engaged, Goodwin's accident occurred.
+Not knowing if he would survive surgery, he thanked Abbington for their time together.
+He also offered her a release on their engagement, in light of his paralysis, which she rejected.